 Exclusions: Unavailable to students with credit for BUSS311.
 Examines individual and group problem solutions to a wide variety of management issues.
 Organizational case problems and group project.

-MGMT3603 Management of Small Business

-Credits: 3

-Prerequisites: MGMT2604 and MRKT3301 or permission of instructor.
+MGMT3603 Management of Small Business Credits: 3 Prerequisites: MGMT2604 or permission of instructor and MRKT3301.
 Exclusions: Unavailable to students with credit for BUSS312.
 A BBA core requirement.

 This course will explore the key issues and challenges facing management in organizations that are experiencing growth.
 Strategies used in successful businesses will be examined to foster growth while minimizing risk.
 The development of a comprehensive business plan for a new or existing business will involve the student in this management process.

-↑ MGMT3604 Industrial Relations
+TM MGMT3604 Industrial Relations

 Credits: 3

 Exclusions: Unavailable to students with credit for BUSS362.

 This foundational course places emphasis on the employment relationship in a unionized workplace.
 Lectures, readings, simulations and assignments will serve to acquaint the student with the structure and functioning of the Canadian industrial relations system, basic employment law concepts, the union certification process, negotiation and administration of collective agreements and strikes and dispute resolution.
 A bargaining simulation is an integral component of the course.

-MGMT3605 Organizational Behaviour II
+MGMT2605 Human Resource Management

 Credits: 3

-Prerequisites: MGMT2604.

-Exclusions: Unavailable to students with credit for BUSS262 or BUSS260.
+Exclusions: Unavailable to students with credit for BUSS363.

-This course continues the study of organizational behaviour by focusing on managing effective organizations.
-Topics include organizational processes, structure, development, and change.
+Deals with the traditional human resource (HR) functions: recruitment and selection, training and development, career management, compensation and performance management.
+Current HR issues such as innovative workplace practices, occupational health and safety, workplace education and changing HR functions will also be considered.

 MGMT3606 Leadership in Organizations

 Credits: 3

 Prerequisites: MGMT2604.